pausabe/cpl-app/wiki.md

        current version)
     3. Change the version number X.X.(X+1) in app.json
     4. Change the channel name in eas.json with the build number
+    5. Create the channel (eas channel:create)
-    5. Add the changes in the changelog
+    6. Add the changes in the changelog
-    6. Publish using the OTA updates using the correct release-channel (it must be the one used to publish the current version)
+    7. Publish using the OTA updates using the correct release-channel (it must be the one used to publish the current version)
-    7. Push the code changes into the master branch
+    8. Push the code changes into the master branch

 - Update code & database (SDK upgrades not included) -> Use expo build with a new release-channel name (prod_channel_47)
     1. Download the latest database from Deploy website (make sure _tables_log registers amount is equal to current